 Second, I look for a local news magazine which lists cultural events, bars with happy hours & musical acts passing through town during my stay.
 I also look into buying a city card as many have good deals on museums & mass transit.
 Time Out is a good series for things like this.

 Third, I google funky/hip hotels for that city.
 I like to go there for drinks and the architecture & art always impress.
-So what if you spend a few more $$ than at someplace else, the vibe is the reason I go.
+So what if you spend a few more $$, the vibe is the reason I go.

 Fourth, I google the best coffee shops and burgers for the city.
 These are two of my favorite things.
 For example, I found a restaurant in Reykjavik that serves the best reindeer burger.
 If you like beer, seek out a best pubs or breweries.